Assertion (software development): Static assertions

 D provides static assertions through the use of static assert.

 Disabling assertions

 Most languages allow assertions to be enabled or disabled globally, and sometimes independently.
 Assertions are often enabled during development and disabled during final testing and on release to the customer.
 Not checking assertions avoids the cost of evaluating the assertions while (assuming the assertions are free of side effects) still producing the same result under normal conditions.
 Under abnormal conditions, disabling assertion checking can mean that a program that would have aborted will continue to run.
 This is sometimes preferable.

-Some languages, including C and C++, can completely remove assertions at compile time using the preprocessor.
+Some languages, including C, YASS and C++, can completely remove assertions at compile time using the preprocessor.